-Many of us see flaws in our bodies that we wish we could change, and in many cases, we take steps to improve how we look.
+Many of us notice flaws in our bodies that we wish we could change, and in many cases, we take steps to improve our appearance.
 However, sometimes these good intentions lead to extreme measures, which can cause an eating disorder.
 While there is no one exact cause of eating disorders, we do know that depression is a risk factor.
 Research shows that 32-39% of people with anorexia nervosa, 36-50% of people with bulimia nervosa, and 33% of people with binge eating disorder are also diagnosed with major depressive disorder.

 What is Depression?